MicrosoftDocs/powerbi-docs/articles/powerbi-service-r-visuals.md

 Note that in the service not all of the R packages are supported.
 See supported packages at the end of this article for the list of packages currently supported in the Power BI service.

-You can download this sample Power BI Desktop file (.pbix file) that contains a few R visuals to see how this works, and to experiment. (link coming soon)
+You can download this [sample Power BI Desktop file](http://download.microsoft.com/download/D/9/A/D9A65269-D1FC-49F8-8EC3-1217E3A4390F/RVisual_correlation_plot_sample SL.pbix) (.pbix file) that contains a few R visuals to see how this works, and to experiment.

 R visuals that are created in Power BI Desktop, and then published to the Power BI service, for the most part behave like any other visual in the Power BI service; you can interact, filter, slice, and pin them to a dashboard, or share them with others.
 For more information about sharing dashboards and visuals, see [share a dashboard with colleagues and others](powerbi-service-share-unshare-dashboard.md).
 One difference from other visuals is that R visuals cannot show tool tips and cannot be used to filter other visuals.